firasmidani/amiga/docs/_posts/2020-11-05-comparing.md

 #### Basic usage

 Users can directly compare growth parameters for two samples or two conditions using `compare.py`.
 This assumes that you have already analyzed your samples by pooling with `AMiGA`.
-See [How to infer summary statistics for pooled replicates?
+See [How to infer summary statistics for pooled replicates?](/amiga/doc/pooling.html#how-to-infer-summary-statistics-for-pooled-replicates?).
-](/amiga/doc/pooling.html#how-to-infer-summary-statistics-for-pooled-replicates?).
 For example, let's say you ran the following command:

 ```bash
 python $amiga/compare.py -i /Users/firasmidani/experiment/ -o CD2015_summary --pool-by "Substrate,Isolate" --sample-posterior
 ````

 The `--sample-posterior` argument asks `AMiGA` to compute summary statistics for growth parameters (i.e., mean and standard deviations).
 Next, the following command will compare the growth of the CD2015 isolate in PM 1 on fructose and trehalose.
 It will generate the following table.

 ```bash
 python $amiga/compare.py -i /Users/firasmidani/experiment/summary/CD2015_summary.txt -o CD2015_Fructose_vs_Trehalose -s "Substrate:D-Fructose,D-Trehalose;Isolate:CD2015;PM:1" --confidence 95